 4. Invest in retention and loyalty.

 What percentage of your marketing budget is spent on new leads versus on client retention?
 If you’re like many small business owners, you spend much more on reaching out to strangers than nurturing existing clients.
-If you were told that it costs five times as much to acquire a new customer than retain an old one, would that change?
+If you were told that it costs five times as much to acquire a new customer than retain an old one

 So why do so many small business neglect staying in touch long-term with current and former clients?
 New leads are important, but consider investing more of your budget into tactics that build your relationship with the people who already support your business.